Why it matters?

 Return and Earn’s success is due to strong community and industry participation with 89% of NSW adults supporting the scheme.
 It is now time to look at ways to build on that success.

-We are interested in your views on how the scheme could recycle even more drink containers and further stimulate the growth of the circular economy.
+We asked the community, environmental groups, beverage and recycling industries and local councils about how the scheme could recycle even more drink containers and further stimulate the growth of the circular economy.

-Your views on the proposals in the Discussion paper: Driving NSW’s circular economy are highly valued and will inform the future of Return and Earn in NSW.
+The views on the proposals in the Discussion paper: Driving NSW’s circular economy were highly valued and helped inform the future of Return and Earn in NSW.

 Your privacy